-This course is a further investigation into the practices of observational drawing as encountered in Foundation Drawing I. Emphasis will be placed on achieving a higher degree of competence in rendering, construction of spatial relationships and formal principles of drawing.
+This course is a further investigation into the practices of observational drawing as encountered in Foundation Drawing I. Emphasis is placed on achieving a higher degree of competence in rendering, construction of a spatial relationships and formal principles of drawing.